octohedron/suresta.github.io/content/en/services.md

 ---

 title: "Our Services"
-description: "Explore the full range of IT consultancy and support services offered by Suresta.
-From essential checks to comprehensive enterprise solutions, we provide tailored IT services to meet the unique needs of your business."
+description: "Explore the full range of Identity and Access Management (IAM) services offered by Suresta.
+From foundational IAM frameworks to comprehensive enterprise-grade solutions, we deliver tailored security services to meet the unique requirements of your business."
 type: "page"

 ---

-At Suresta, we understand that each business has distinct IT requirements.
-That’s why we offer a comprehensive suite of services designed to provide the flexibility, expertise, and support necessary to keep your systems running smoothly.
-Whether you're a startup embarking on your journey or an established enterprise seeking to optimize your IT infrastructure, our team of seasoned professionals is dedicated to helping you achieve your goals.
-Explore our service offerings to discover the perfect solution for your business.
+At Suresta, we specialize in securing your digital environment with identity and access management (IAM) solutions designed to protect sensitive information, streamline user authentication, and enhance compliance.
+Whether you’re a startup prioritizing foundational security or an enterprise scaling its IAM infrastructure, our expert team is committed to supporting your business’s needs.
+Discover our service packages below to find the best fit for your organization.

-## Basic Service Package
+## Essential IAM Service Package

-Our **Basic Service Package** is ideal for businesses looking to initiate essential IT support with no upfront costs.
-This package includes fundamental tools and checks to ensure your systems are operational, providing a solid foundation for your IT needs.
+Our **Essential IAM Service Package** is ideal for businesses aiming to establish fundamental identity and access controls.
+This package provides the essential tools and processes to manage user access and ensure basic security compliance.

 ### Key Features

-- **Basic Observability Tools:** Monitor key metrics and gain insights into your systems to ensure everything is functioning as expected.
-- **Simple Alerts and Notifications:** Stay informed with alerts that keep you updated on the status of your systems, allowing for quick responses to potential issues.
-- **Access to Documentation Resources:** Our extensive documentation resources equip you with the knowledge needed to manage your IT environment effectively.
-- **Automated Health Checks:** Up to three automated health checks per project ensure optimal performance, reducing downtime risks and maintaining service availability.
-- **Automated Port Scans:** Conduct up to three automated port scans per project to identify vulnerabilities and secure your network.
+- **User Authentication Setup:** Implement secure, basic authentication protocols to verify users’ identities.
+- **Access Control Policies:** Establish initial role-based access control (RBAC) policies to govern user permissions effectively.
+- **Basic SAML and OAuth2 Integration:** Simplify identity management with SAML and OAuth2 support for streamlined user sign-ins.
+- **Compliance Guidance:** Ensure adherence to foundational security standards with our compliance support and documentation resources.
-- **Free Consultation:** Enjoy one hour of free consultation per month with our IT experts, providing valuable insights and guidance.
+- **Free Consultation:** Enjoy one hour of free consultation per month for IAM guidance and insights.

-The Basic Service Package offers a strong start for businesses aiming to establish a reliable IT infrastructure with minimal investment.
+The Essential IAM Service Package provides a secure foundation for organizations just beginning to prioritize identity management.

-## Essential Service Package
+## Advanced IAM Service Package

-Building on the Basic Package, our **Essential Service Package** adds enhanced features for more comprehensive IT support.
-This package is perfect for businesses ready to enhance the security and optimization of their systems.
+The **Advanced IAM Service Package** expands on the Essential Package, delivering comprehensive tools for businesses looking to strengthen security and streamline access management further.

 ### Key Features

-- **All Basic Tier Benefits:** Enjoy all the benefits of the Basic Service Package, plus additional features to safeguard and streamline operations.
+- **All Essential Tier Benefits:** Includes all features from the Essential IAM Service Package, with additional options to enhance IAM capabilities.
-- **Storage Capacity Monitoring Alerts:** Prevent outages with alerts that notify you when storage capacity is nearing its limits.
+- **Multi-Factor Authentication (MFA):** Add an extra layer of security with customizable MFA solutions.
+- **Advanced Access Controls:** Implement both RBAC and attribute-based access control (ABAC) for more granular permission settings.
+- **Expanded SSO and API Integration:** Leverage single sign-on (SSO) and secure API integration for seamless user experiences across platforms.
-- **Expanded Health Checks:** Perform up to ten automated health checks per project for thorough system monitoring and prompt issue identification.
+- **IAM Health Checks and Vulnerability Scanning:** Perform up to ten health checks per project and receive detailed reports for proactive security management.
-- **Basic Vulnerability Scanning:** Protect your website with basic vulnerability scanning to identify security weaknesses and receive mitigation recommendations.
-- **Basic Linting Setup:** Improve code quality with basic linting setup, helping your development team maintain clean, error-free code.
-- **Software Developer Consultation:** Benefit from one hour per month of consultation with a software developer for expert advice on coding practices and troubleshooting.
+- **Developer Consultation:** One hour per month with an IAM consultant for best practices in identity management.
-- **Code Reviews:** Receive one hour per month of code reviews by a senior engineer, providing critical feedback to enhance code quality and security.

-The Essential Service Package equips your business with the tools and expertise needed for effective IT management, ensuring higher performance and security.
+The Advanced IAM Service Package empowers growing businesses with expanded control over identity and access, ensuring higher levels of security and functionality.

-## Advanced Service Package
+## Enterprise IAM Service Package

-For businesses looking to scale their IT operations, our **Advanced Service Package** offers an expanded suite of services.
-This package supports growing businesses with features that enhance operational efficiency and resilience.
+For larger businesses and enterprises, our **Enterprise IAM Service Package** offers advanced IAM tools and support for complex, multi-tiered environments.

 ### Key Features

-- **All Essential Tier Benefits:** Access all features of the Essential Service Package, along with advanced functionalities for complex IT needs.
+- **All Advanced Tier Benefits:** Access all features of the Advanced IAM Service Package, plus extended support for sophisticated IAM requirements.
-- **Automated Alerts Setup:** Receive automated alerts setup for up to two projects for continuous monitoring and quick issue resolution.
-- **Basic Cloud Backup Solutions:** Protect your data with basic cloud backup solutions, safeguarding critical information.
-- **Managed Database Clusters:** Simplify database management with support for managed database clusters, optimizing performance.
-- **CI/CD Pipeline Setup:** Streamline development workflows with a CI/CD pipeline setup using GitHub Actions for automated testing and deployment.
-- **Basic DevOps and Cloud Management Services:** Leverage expertise in DevOps and cloud management to enhance operational processes.
+- **Federated Identity Management:** Enable users to authenticate across multiple systems and domains effortlessly.
+- **Customizable SSO and Passwordless Options:** Streamline login experiences with flexible SSO and passwordless authentication for enhanced user convenience.
+- **Detailed Audit Trails and Reporting:** Receive comprehensive audit trails and reports for thorough monitoring and compliance.
+- **Continuous Compliance Monitoring:** Ensure consistent adherence to evolving IAM standards with automated compliance tracking.
-- **Security Audits and Consultation:** Gain peace of mind with one hour per month of security audits and consultation by a senior software engineer.
+- **IAM Expert Consultation:** Benefit from one hour per week with a senior IAM engineer for ongoing support and advanced troubleshooting.

-The Advanced Service Package provides robust solutions for businesses requiring sophisticated IT management and support, enabling them to scale confidently.
+The Enterprise IAM Service Package delivers robust identity solutions and continuous security monitoring to support large-scale organizations.

-## Professional Service Package
+## Professional IAM Service Package

-Our **Professional Service Package** is designed for businesses needing comprehensive consultation and IT support.
-This package offers deeper engagement with our experts, providing strategic insights and technical leadership.
+Our **Professional IAM Service Package** is tailored for businesses that require dedicated IAM support and expert consultation to implement and optimize IAM frameworks.

 ### Key Features

-- **Technical Leadership and Mentorship:** Access expert guidance for your team through complex challenges, fostering innovation.
+- **All Enterprise Tier Benefits:** Enjoy all the benefits of the Enterprise IAM Service Package, along with premium consulting services.
-- **Custom Integrations and Solutions:** Benefit from solutions tailored to your business's unique needs.
+- **Custom IAM Solutions:** Receive bespoke IAM solutions to fit your unique infrastructure needs and security goals.
-- **Managed Cybersecurity Services:** Protect your business with proactive monitoring, threat detection, and incident response.
-- **Incident Reports and Post-Mortem Analysis:** Receive detailed reports and analysis to understand the root cause of issues.
-- **Senior Engineer Consultation:** Enjoy one hour per week of consultation with a senior software engineer for ongoing support.
-- **Architect Consultation and System Reviews:** Gain one hour per month of consultation with a senior architect for strategic reviews of your IT infrastructure.
+- **Comprehensive Security Audits:** Gain peace of mind with monthly security audits by senior engineers to uncover and address potential vulnerabilities.
+- **Incident Management and Response Planning:** Prepare for security incidents with proactive response planning and support.
+- **Technical Leadership and IAM Strategy Consulting:** Access up to 4 hours per month of strategic consulting from senior IAM professionals.

-The Professional Service Package is ideal for businesses seeking dedicated support and strategic IT consultation.
+The Professional IAM Service Package is designed for businesses seeking advanced technical guidance and custom IAM solutions.

-## Premium Service Package
+## Premium IAM Service Package

-Designed for businesses that require a fully managed IT solution, our **Premium Service Package** offers comprehensive support tailored to your needs.
-This package provides end-to-end management, allowing you to focus on core activities.
+Our **Premium IAM Service Package** provides end-to-end IAM management and support, ideal for enterprises requiring extensive, fully managed IAM solutions.

 ### Key Features

-- **Cloud Cost Optimization and FinOps:** Optimize your cloud spending with our implementation services for maximum value from your investments.
-- **Fully Managed IT Services:** Enjoy fully managed IT services for up to 100 projects, ensuring effective maintenance and optimization.
+- **Fully Managed IAM Services:** Experience hands-on IAM management for up to 100 projects, covering all aspects of identity and access control.
-- **SIEM Solutions with 24/7 Monitoring:** Enhance your security posture with SIEM solutions and round-the-clock monitoring.
+- **Continuous Threat Detection and 24/7 Monitoring:** Protect your systems with round-the-clock monitoring and threat detection.
-- **Multi-Cloud Management and Support:** Optimize your IT environment across multiple cloud platforms for seamless operation.
-- **Advanced Kubernetes Management:** Benefit from advanced management of Kubernetes environments for deploying and scaling applications.
+- **Advanced Authentication Protocols:** Implement cutting-edge protocols, including JWT, OAuth2, and OIDC, for secure and flexible authentication.
+- **Compliance Audits and Penetration Testing:** Ensure your IAM framework is fortified with quarterly audits and penetration tests.
-- **Senior Architect and Technical Leadership:** Access up to 40 hours per week of consultation from senior architects and technical leaders for guidance in driving your IT strategy.
+- **Senior IAM Architect Support:** Gain up to 10 hours per month of consultation from an IAM architect to steer your security strategy.

-The Premium Service Package offers a fully managed IT solution designed for complex environments and high-demand requirements.
+The Premium IAM Service Package is crafted for enterprises requiring comprehensive IAM management and high-level support.

-## Elite Service Package

-Our **Elite Service Package** represents the pinnacle of our offerings, designed for large enterprises with unique IT needs.
-This package delivers custom enterprise solutions, leveraging our expertise for strategic IT support.

-### Key Features

-- **Enterprise IT Management:** Manage over 100 projects with our enterprise IT management services, providing essential oversight.
-- **Multi-Cloud Architecture and FinOps:** Implement multi-cloud architectures with optimized cost and performance.
-- **Data Lake Implementation and Management:** Enable efficient management of vast data through our data lake services.
-- **Advanced AI/ML Implementations:** Innovate with advanced AI and machine learning implementations.
-- **Red Team Exercises and Penetration Testing:** Identify vulnerabilities with quarterly red team exercises and testing.
-- **Digital Transformation Consulting:** Leverage technology for innovation with monthly consulting.

-The Elite Service Package provides customizable, enterprise-grade solutions that empower businesses to tackle complex IT challenges and achieve strategic objectives.

 ---

-At Suresta, our mission is to equip you with the tools, expertise, and support necessary to succeed in an ever-evolving digital landscape.
-Whether you're starting out or optimizing your existing IT infrastructure, we have a solution tailored for you.
-Contact us today to learn more about how we can help your business thrive.
+At Suresta, our mission is to secure your business with IAM solutions tailored to your industry and organizational needs.
+Contact us today to learn more about our services and discover how Suresta can help your organization achieve seamless, secure, and scalable identity management.

 ---